calligraphic/ca-job-board/src/JobCategories/components/JobCategoriesItem/JobCategoriesItem.README.md

 To avoid long list of job categories, break up into **area** and **title**:

-*What business area does this job listing belong to?*
+*What business area does this job listing belong to
+*

 - Construction
 - Finance